 Parents' positive attitude towards child's education is important in determining school attendance and academic achievement of the child.
 Education means bringing all-round development of the child this will take place not only in the schools but also at home.
 In this case parents also play key role in education.
-Under the circumstance children hardly get the attention a right type of handling that they need, at school.
+Under the circumstance children hardly get the attention

+Volume 12, Issue 2, July 2024 International Journal of Perspectives in Education (IJPE) A Multi-disciplinary Biannual Journal ISSN 2456-3412 a right type of handling that they need, at school.
 How many of us realize that a child in any of the school spends less than 200 days out of 365 in the year at school and remains there on an average of anythingfrom 4 to 6 hours a day.
 The rest of hours and day he is under the influence of the parents and in the home.